devbpatriciocosta/devbpatriciocosta/README.md

 # Hey you! 👋

-### I'm Bruno, a food enginner who's is working now with WebSite Development, thus...
+### I'm Bruno, a food engineer who's is working now with WebSite Development, thus...
 I'm a Full Stack Developer!